-Additional information in response to this Item 12 can be found in the Company's 2018 Proxy Statement under "Ownership of Our Common Stock - Directors and Executive Officers - Director and Executive Officer Stock Ownership Table" and "Ownership of Our Common Stock - Principal Shareholders."
+Information in response to this Item 12 can be found in the Company's 2019 Proxy Statement under "Ownership of Our Common Stock - Directors and Executive Officers - Director and Executive Officer Stock Ownership Table," "Ownership of Our Common Stock - Principal Shareholders," and "Executive Compensation - Equity Compensation Plan Information."
 That information is incorporated into this item by reference.